bikerben33/portfolio/_sources/writing-samples.rst.txt

 `Get Started with the Intel® oneAPI Base Toolkit for Linux <https://www.intel.com/content/www/us/en/docs/oneapi-base-toolkit/get-started-guide-linux/2024-0/overview.html>`_

-This document started in 2019 with monthly beta releases as we worked toward a viable product.
-This shows how a user can configure their system, install necessary drivers, and run a sample to verify their installation is working and begin learning how to take advantage of the features in the toolkit.
+This shows how a user can:
+- configure their system
+- install necessary drivers
+- run a sample to verify their installation is working
+- learn how to take advantage of the features in the toolkit

 UI Writing Samples